Kitten sleeping: How much do they sleep and how to support better rest

 If none of the suggestions above are working, there are several herbal remedies that will gently support how much kittens sleep.
 These should only ever be given after you have discussed your options with a vet and always make sure that you read the label carefully to check suitability for kittens, by age or weight.

-Above all, be patient!
+Above all, be patient

 Just like babies, kittens will take a little time to establish a routine.
 Some experts recommend bringing your kitten’s bed into your bedroom for the first few nights.
 Others believe a kitten can be left alone with access to a litter tray, a bowl of kibble and even some toys so they can entertain themselves when they wake up.
 Whatever you decide, be patient as it’s in a kitten’s nature to be more active at night than us humans.

-Do kittens sleep through the night?
+Do kittens ever sleep through the night?